aws-samples/amazon-sagemaker-secure-mlops/README.md

 You can use the provided [shell script](test/cfn-test-e2e.sh) to run this deployment type or follow the commands below.

 #### Step 1: Deploy the core infrastructure
 In this step you deploy the _shared core infrastructure_ into your AWS Account.
-The stack (`core-main.yaml`) will provision:
+The stack (`core-main.yaml`) provisions:
-1. Shared IAM roles for Data Science personas and services (optional if you bring your own IAM roles)
+1. Shared IAM roles for data science personas and services (optional if you bring your own IAM roles)
 2. A shared services VPC and related networking resources (optional if you bring your own network configuration)
 3. An ECS Fargate cluster to run a private PyPi mirror (_not implemented at this stage_)
-4. An AWS Service Catalog portfolio to provide a self-service deployment for the **Data Science administrator** user role
+4. An AWS Service Catalog portfolio to provide a self-service deployment for the **data science administrator** user role
-5. Security guardrails for your Data Science environment (_detective controls are not implemented at this stage_)
+5. Security guardrails for your data science environment (_detective controls are not implemented at this stage_)

 The deployment options you can use are:
 + `CreateIAMRoles`: default `YES`.
 Set to `NO` if you have created the IAM roles outside of the stack (e.g. via a separate process) - such as "Bring Your Own IAM Role (BYOR IAM)" use case
 + `CreateSharedServices`: default `NO`.
 Set to `YES` if you would like to create a shared services VPC and an ECS Fargate cluster for a private PyPi mirror (_not implemented at this stage_)
 + `CreateSCPortfolio`: default `YES`.
-Set to `NO`if you don't want to to deploy an AWS Service Catalog portfolio with Data Science environment products
+Set to `NO`if you don't want to to deploy an AWS Service Catalog portfolio with data science environment products
-+ `DSAdministratorRoleArn`: **required** if `CreateIAMRoles=NO`, otherwise will be automatically provisioned
++ `DSAdministratorRoleArn`: **required** if `CreateIAMRoles=NO`, otherwise automatically provisioned
-+ `SCLaunchRoleArn`: **required** if `CreateIAMRoles=NO`, otherwise will be automatically provisioned
++ `SCLaunchRoleArn`: **required** if `CreateIAMRoles=NO`, otherwise automatically provisioned
-+ `SecurityControlExecutionRoleArn`: **required** if `CreateIAMRoles=NO`, otherwise will be automatically provisioned
++ `SecurityControlExecutionRoleArn`: **required** if `CreateIAMRoles=NO`, otherwise automatically provisioned

 The following command uses the default values for the deployment options.
 You can specify parameters via `ParameterKey=<ParameterKey>,ParameterValue=<Value>` pairs in the `aws cloudformation create-stack` call:
 ```sh